F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/existing_stack/readme.md

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

 ### Help
-Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
-This means you can get assistance if necessary from F5 Technical Support.
+While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the **supported** directory.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 ARM templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.